What is a VPN?

 Free vs. Paid VPNs

+In this paragraph we will discuss why free VPNs and proxies are unsafe.
 When choosing a VPN service, there are many providers and proxy websites that offer to unblock websites for free.
 However, a VPN infrastructure costs money, meaning if a VPN provider or proxy site isn’t charging their users, you must ask yourself where they are getting their money from.
 Many free VPN providers make money by storing and selling their users’ data or by selling their bandwidth, like the popular free proxy server Hola was caught doing in 2015.
+Before choosing a specific VPN service, it's important to know its Free vs. Paid VPN benefits.

 "...if a VPN provider isn't charging their users, you must ask where they are getting their money from.'

 There have been a huge number of scandals surrounding the dodgy activity of free VPN and proxy providers, proving that free VPNs tend to undermine your online privacy and security, rather than protect it.
-If you still need to use a VPN for free, your best bet is to go with a paid VPN provider who offers a free version of their product.
-Overall, however, if you are looking for privacy, security and reliability, it is best to go with a paid VPN service.
+If you still need to use a VPN for free, your best bet is to go with a paid VPN service provider who offers a free version of their product.
+Overall, however, if you are looking for privacy, security, top speeds and best locations it is best to go with a paid VPN service.

 How to download and setup your VPN